Bernardo-MG/library-maven-archetype/src/site/markdown/repos.md

 # Repositories and services

-As part of the project life cycle a series of repositories must be set up to store different artifacts, as follows:
+The archetype is prepared to work applying a simple CI cycle, which will make use of various free repository services.
+Being the only exception the documentation, which requires a FTP server to store the Maven site.

+The required repositories are:

 - GitHub repository, for storing the code
 - Bintray repository, for the code releases
-- Maven snapshots repository, for the snapshots
+- Sonatype OSS repository, for the snapshots
 - Documentation repository, to store the Maven sites for both the release and latest snapshot

-The way to set them all up goes beyond the scope of this manual, but usually it's a simple job, and in many cases just little more than registering on a web page.
+All these repositories should have been set up before creating a new project, or otherwise the CI process won't work correctly.
+The way to set them all up goes beyond the scope of this manual, but usually it's a simple job, which requires little more than registering on a web page.

-Note that the GitHub repository is expected to be integrated with Travis CI.
+## Integrating the repositories

+The repositories will be integrated with the use of Travis, a free CI service.
 To find out more about how is this used check the [Travis](./travis.html) section.
 Also check the [project life cycle](./lifecycle.html) section.

+But in shot, Travis will take care of building the code submitted to Github, and then sending the compiled artifacts to Bintray or Sonatype, and the documentation ot the docs repository.

 ## Repository IDs

-All the artifacts repositories, which does not include the code repository, are handled by Maven, being defined on the POM with the following IDs:
+Inside the POM, a unique id has been given to each repository, except for the code repo, which does not require one:

 |ID|Repository|
 |---|---|